edodgion/19-PWA-Offline-Budget-Trackers/README.md

 ## Summary

+Added functionality to an existing Budget Tracker application that allows for offline access and functionality.

+The user is able to add expenses and deposits to the budget with or without a connection.
+When entering transactions offline, populating the total when brought back online.

-As an avid traveller I want to be able to track my withdrawals and deposits with or without a data/internet connection so that my account balance is accurate when I am traveling
+As an avid traveller I want to be able to track my withdrawals and deposits with or without a data/internet connection so that my account balance is accurate when I am traveling.

 # Table of Contents